 with a different constraint.
 To see that the contribution of tropical curves depicted in the middle picture gives the term $-\W_{v,1^-} \T$, we must understand why we can ignore the extra bivalent vertex where our tropical curve crosses the singular locus, as we did when interpreting \cref{f14}.
 Call this bivalent vertex $q$.
 The contribution of this vertex $q$ in our tropical gluing formula is a Gromov--Witten invariant $\eta^{[\gamma_q]}$ of the exploded manifold $\expl(\bar X)\tc{q}$, which is isomorphic to the exploded manifold $\expl(Y\times \mathbb{CP}^1)$ considered in \cref{sec:product}.
-The key calculation is the step gluing the contribution of this vertex along the edge joining it to the singular locus.
-Calculate by first gluing along all internal edges apart from this one, leaving one final integral where $\eta^{[\gamma_q]}$ is paired with $h_{-v}$ at one contact point, and a multiple $m$ of the Poincar\'{e} dual of $f^{-1}(0)$ at the other contact point, coming from the glued-together contribution of the rest of the curve.
+The key calculation is the step gluing the contribution of this vertex along the edge $e$ joining it to the singular locus.
+Calculate by first gluing along all internal edges apart from $e$, leaving one final integral where $\eta^{[\gamma_q]}$ is paired with $h_{-v}$ at one contact point, and a multiple $m$ of the Poincar\'{e} dual of $f^{-1}(0)$ at the other contact point, coming from the glued-together contribution of the rest of the curve.
 This Gromov--Witten invariant is then easily calculated to be $m$ by replacing the Poincar\'{e} dual of $f^{-1}(0)$ with the Poincar\'{e} dual of $f^{-1}(2)$.
-In other words, $\an_{h_{-v}}\eta^{[\gamma_q]}$ is another cohomology class satisfying the same conditions --- see \cref{hvdef} --- as $h_{-v}$ so this vertex has no effect on our calculations.
+The upshot is that $\an_{h_{-v}}\eta^{[\gamma_q]}$ satisfies \cref{hvdef}, so satisfies the conditions required of $h_{-v}$.
+So this vertex has no effect on our calculations.